top of page

 Universal homeothermy likely arose much earlier in the mammalian lineage than in the bird lineage.
 The embryonic temperature in mammals is also likely to be closer to that of the mother than would be case of birds where the parent(s) incubate the egg.
 The following narrative explores the hypothesis that these two observations may be important to the evolution of homeothermy.

 I call it a narrative because at the moment it is just a story, plausible to me, but that may just reflect my relative ignorance of the subjects involved.
 The aim of the site is to see if further examination will confirm, reject, or require refinement of parts or all of the narrative.
+It is mainly a synthesis of two previously unconnected lines of thought.
+One is the work of Galis and her colleagues (most recently Galis et al. (2022)

 At the time of their divergence from the cephalochordates, the ancestors of vertebrates were thought to have to have diploid sets of 13 distinct Hox genes.
 Prior to the first vertebrates, it is thought that the whole genome underwent two rounds of duplication.
 Some of the redundant genes were lost, but in all vertebrates each of the original 13 is present in from 2 to 4 somewhat different sequences (each with two possibly different alleles) as they each evolutionarily diverged.
 This increased number of genes gave the possibility of complex A/P patterning among vertebrates.

 This site is made up of background sections and "explorations," which examine homeothermy in mammals from a novel perspective.
-For reasons discussed above, these explorations focus on the stages in embryonic development around the time of what has been called the phylotypic period.
+For reasons discussed above, these explorations focus on the stages in embryonic development around the time of what has been called the phylotypic stage.

 I started the site mainly as a tool to organize what I was learning and to test out new ideas, but I hope others may find it interesting and/or useful.
 The explorations contain some "trails with dead ends" either because I found further information that seemed to contradict the idea in question or it didn't seem that any more progress was possible.
 I have included them (with a forewarning) because more than once I learned further information that revived an idea.